4‑H Area14 Robotics Club

 The Prep Ensemble

 Come and pretend with The Prep Ensemble!
-Every week we meet, we do a craft, read a story, act it out, and then play game or sing with our sister club The Clover Ensemble
+Every week we meet, we do a craft, read a story, act it out, and then play a game.
+In the summer, members will have the opportunity to act with our sister club, The Clover Ensemble

 Twirling Clovers